+We also have a working relationship with the Harvard Global Orthopaedics Collaborative (HGOC), Boston, founded and directed by Dr. Kiran Jay Agarwal-Harding, MD, MPH, Orthopaedic Surgeon. https://ortho.hms.harvard.edu/harvard-global-orthopaedics-collaborative.
 HGOC is a group of Harvard Medical School orthopaedic surgery faculty and Residents, who engage in clinical research, surgical education, surgical care delivery, and health systems development with their global partners in Cameroon, Colombia, Haiti, India, Malawi, and South Africa.

-The Darwin Project (DPI) also has established relationships with individual hospitals in Africa, including Mutengene Baptist Hospital in Cameroon through Dr. Henri Ndasi, and Central Hospital in Malawi with Dr. Leonard Banza.
-We are funding outfitting of their surgical suites with needed medical devices and equipment, and have connected the hospital staff with HGOC practitioners to share surgical techniques, joint studies and training.
+The Darwin Project has reached out and “adopted” two individual hospitals in Africa – Mutengene Baptist Hospital in Cameroon through Dr. Henri Ndasi, and Central Hospital in Malawi through Dr. Leonard Banza.
+We are funding the outfitting of their surgical suites with needed medical equipment, and have connected the hospital staff with HGOC practitioners to share surgical techniques, joint studies and training.